imalfect/KaspaNodeMonitor/README.md

 docker compose -f docker-compose-dev.yaml up -d
 ```

+If this is the first time you run `docker-compose up`, it will take about 5mins to install dependencies.
+You should have `node_modules` in both `client` and `server` folders.

+After it's done installing, you can access the monitor at `localhost:2989`.

+### Config changes for Docker

 Changes to `server/.env`:
 - If you're running the `server` container on the same host as kaspad, you can use the NODE_URL: `NODE_URL=host.docker.internal:16110`